Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Climbing up the audiophile chain reveals a wide array of unique headphone options.
-Many high-quality headphone manufacturers start off with humble beginnings and a vision to one-up the competition.
+Many high-quality headphone maneuvers start with humble beginnings and a vision to one-up the competition.
 If they do a great job, a fan base will grow and the word will spread.
 Like the word going around about the dB Logic EP 100 earbud headphones or the Scosche REALM IEM856MD earbuds.

-RHA is one such underdog, specializing in audiophile-grade in-ear headphones.
+RHA is another underdog, specializing in audiophile-grade in-ear headphones.
 Very different from Motorola’s Verveones true wireless earbuds.
 The engineering of its newest flagship, the T20, stands out in almost every way, from its all-metal earpieces to its DualCoil dynamic audio drivers.
-Continue through our RHA T20 Review to see if it deserves a consideration for your in-ear headphone upgrade.
+Continue through our RHA T20 Review to see if it deserves consideration for your in-ear headphone upgrade.
 If you want to be sure about your choice, take a look at our Wang Bud Earbuds by Fanny Wang review before you decide for sure.
 Alternatively, take a look at our best earbuds list for help finding something suitable.

 Price: $239.95 on Amazon